jameswu5/Player-Album/README.md

 The game is built in C# with the `Raylib` library, and all player data is scraped from the official EA sports website with Python.

 If setting up for the first time, run the python file with the path `database/initialise.py` to create and populate the local database.
 To run (and play) the game, enter `dotnet run` in the terminal to run the C# project.
+If you encounter a `Raylib_cs` not found error, then type `dotnet add package Raylib-cs` in the terminal to install the package.